hexlabsio/http-api-ts/README.md

 - httpErrorFilter: Catches errors thrown by the handler returning 500 with the thrown error message
 - contentType : Sets the content type to whatever you want it to be
 - versionFilter: Takes a version argument and logs warnings if header (default X-API-VERSION) does not match
+- all: Combines all the above filters into one